mikosovsky/podcaster/configs/script_prompt.md

 2. Rising Action
 3. Conflict
 4. Comeback
-5. Conflict
-6. Comeback
-7. Rising Action
+5. Rising Action
-8. Payoff
+6. Payoff

 The transitions must feel natural and seamless.
 The ending (payoff) should emotionally or narratively connect back to the hook, giving a subtle “looped” feeling.